 3x Part-whole model templates.
 Includes 2 parts, 3 parts and extended part-whole models for mastery.
 These are provided in both PDF and PowerPoint format.
 We hope you find them useful.
 If you have any questions, please email email@example.com.
 Thanks, Primary Stars Education.

 Comments I have collected over the years all in one place.
 I cannot take credit for them at all - they are just ones I have found on the internet and copied onto a word document.
 Very helpful when writing reports!

-This is a resource for teachers, data managers or members of SLT responsible for attainment and progress.
-Looks at the KS2 data and gives a possible way to convert the KS2 scaled scores into equivalent fine levels so that the attainment 8 estimates for 2018 or 2019 could be used to monitor the progress of learners in 2020.
-UPDATED with KS2 2019 data Looks at the changes in attainment 8 data over the last 5 years, gives some possible explanations for the changes and why these should now stabilise.
-UPDATED with 2019 attainment 8 estimates.
-Added resources for comparing a school’s KS2 SAT data with national.
-Added spreadsheet resource Attainment 8 estimates 2015-2019.
-Correction to 2015 SAT scores to fine level conversion calculation formula in method of converting spreadsheet (only makes minor differences).
-Added conversion spreadsheet V3 where rounding of fine levels is the last operation before looking up equivalent attainment 8 estimates.
-Updated 04/12/2019
+These are resources for teachers, data managers or members of SLT responsible for attainment and progress.
+They take KS2 national SAT data and gives a possible way to convert the KS2 scaled scores into equivalent fine levels so that the attainment 8 estimates for 2019 can be used to monitor the progress of learners in 2020 onwards.
+They also analyse the changes in attainment 8 data over the last 5 years, gives some possible explanations for the changes and why these should now stabilise.
+Finally there are resources for comparing a school’s KS2 SAT data fine level or scaled scores with national.